-Cornish, an abolitionist and editor, was born in Sussex County, Delaware and raised in Philadelphia and New York City, New York.
-Since both of his parents were free African Americans Cornish was born free.
-After graduating from the Free African School in Philadelphia Cornish began training to become a Presbyterian minister and was ordained in 1822.
+Samuel Cornish, an abolitionist and editor, was born in Sussex County, Delaware in 1795, although the specific day and month are unknown.
+He was raised in Philadelphia, Pennsylvania and New York City, New York.
+Since both of his parents were free African Americans, Cornish was born free.
+After graduating from the Free African School in Philadelphia, Cornish began training to become a Presbyterian minister and was ordained in 1822.
 Shortly afterward he moved to New York City where he organized the first black Presbyterian Church in Manhattan.

 Cornish eventually served as editor of a third newspaper, the Colored American.
 He also wrote for The Colonization Scheme Considered, a publication which urged free blacks to settle in Liberia.
 He also helped antislavery and reform causes by helping to establish the American Anti-Slavery Society, the American Moral Reform Society, the New York City Vigilance Committee, and the American and Foreign Anti-Slavery Society.
 Samuel Cornish died in Brooklyn, New York on November 6, 1858.